Genetics: DNA sequencing and genomics

 DNA sequencing, one of the most fundamental technologies developed to study genetics, allows researchers to determine the sequence of nucleotides in DNA fragments.
 The technique of chain-termination sequencing, developed in 1977 by a team led by Frederick Sanger, is still routinely used to sequence DNA fragments.
 Using this technology, researchers have been able to study the molecular sequences associated with many human diseases.

 As sequencing has become less expensive, researchers have sequenced the genomes of many organisms using a process called genome assembly, which uses computational tools to stitch together sequences from many different fragments.
 These technologies were used to sequence the human genome in the Human Genome Project completed in 2003.
 New high-throughput sequencing technologies are dramatically lowering the cost of DNA sequencing, with many researchers hoping to bring the cost of resequencing a human genome down to a thousand dollars.

 Next-generation sequencing (or high-throughput sequencing) came about due to the ever-increasing demand for low-cost sequencing.
 These sequencing technologies allow the production of potentially millions of sequences concurrently.
 The large amount of sequence data available has created the subfield of genomics, research that uses computational tools to search for and analyze patterns in the full genomes of organisms.
 Genomics can also be considered a subfield of bioinformatics, which uses computational approaches to analyze large sets of biological data.
-A common problem to these fields of research is how to manage and share data that deals with human subject and personally identifiable information.